FreakC-Foundation/FreakC/TUTORIAL.md

 Note: Parameters in FreakC are %~1, %~2,...

+### Note
+To restart the program, you can type:

+	EatFnc[fnc] FreakCCompiled

+It is because the compiled code of FreakC is in a main function "FreakCCompiled"

 # Other useful commands
 <li>Die[fnc] - Exit the program</li>
 <li>ShutdownSystem[fnc] - Shutdown system</li>